beginning of content

 How is dental erosion treated?

-Your dentist can help you to work out the source(s) of acid that is causing the problem.
-Once you know the possible food or drink source, try to avoid it.
+Your dental practitioner can help you work out what is causing your dental erosion.
+Once you know the possible source, try to avoid it.

-Your dentist may suggest applying a fluoride varnish or a remineralising treatment to strengthen the remaining enamel.
+Your dental practitioner may suggest applying a fluoride varnish or a remineralising treatment to strengthen the remaining enamel.

 If gastric reflux or some other medical condition is causing your dental erosion, discuss treatment options with your doctor.

-If dental erosion is not treated, it can damage your tooth structure.
-Tooth enamel can't grow back once it is gone.
-Treatments to repair tooth structure can be done by your dentist and include:
+Untreated dental erosion can also damage your tooth structure.
+Tooth enamel can't grow back once it’s gone.
+Treatments to repair your tooth structure include:

 Can dental erosion be prevented?